Hawariyaw/GamaLearnChatAppClient/README.md

 You may also see any lint errors in the console.

 Browes the app hosted.\
-Open [[http://localhost:3000](https://corechatappclient-bgc7gsemh7h6cxhv.eastus-01.azurewebsites.net/)]([http://localhost:3000](https://corechatappclient-bgc7gsemh7h6cxhv.eastus-01.azurewebsites.net/)) to view it in your browser.
+- Open [[http://localhost:3000](https://corechatappclient-bgc7gsemh7h6cxhv.eastus-01.azurewebsites.net/)] to view it in your browser.
+- Open [https://corechatappclient-bgc7gsemh7h6cxhv.eastus-01.azurewebsites.net](https://corechatappclient-bgc7gsemh7h6cxhv.eastus-01.azurewebsites.net/) to viwe hosted app.

 ### `npm test`